vinura2211/ezyVet_cart/README.md

 		4. Click "new" and write the file path to the PHP file (For me it was "C:\php").
 		5. Click "OK" for all the opened tabs.

-5. Open command prompt by searching "cmd" in the start menu and check the file path next to where you need to type.
+5. Open command prompt by searching "cmd" in the start menu and check the file path next to where you need to type (For me it was C:\Users\vinur).

 6. Create a folder in that location (I created a file called "www").